 Following acquisition of the electric service territory, the City and Moorhead Public Service (MPS) will hold future public input opportunities regarding street lights in the Tract 2 area.
 At this time, there are no additional street lights planned within the Tract 2 area.
 Residents may request placement of new street lights by submitting a street light request form.

 What are the future plans for existing and new roads in Oakport?

-Existing roads will be maintained through a joint agreement of Clay County and the City of Moorhead Public Works Department.
+Existing roads aree maintained through a joint agreement of Clay County and the City of Moorhead Public Works Department.
 The City of Moorhead Engineering Department conducts ongoing, long range planning for transportation issues.
-The transportation needs in Oakport will be part of the next citywide planning process (2015 - 2019).
+The transportation needs in Oakport are now part of citywide planning.

 How will future flood mitigation issues be addressed in Oakport?

 The City of Moorhead Engineering Department will continue to advance flood control to minimize flood risk in Oakport and the rest of the City of Moorhead by: